 Wiring connections are made depending on the intended application.
-Sixteen Universal Inputs are provided on the controller.
+Eight Universal Inputs are provided on the controller.
 Observe the following guidelines.
-(Refer to Illustration 2.)
+(Refer to Illustration 1.)

-- Connect device inputs to the input terminal connections (+). - Connect input grounds to the associated ground terminal (-).

-- If input pull-ups are required, refer to "Configuration" later in this section. - Wiring terminals are suitable for up to two 12-22 AWG wires.
+- Connect device inputs to the input terminal connections. - Connect the grounds to the Grounds section on the adjoining terminal. - If input pull-ups are required, refer to "Configuration" later in this section. - Wiring terminals are suitable for up to two 12-22 AWG wires.
 If more than two wires are required, use an external terminal strip for additional connections.